-Supporting A mate and colleagUe
+Supporting A mate or colleague

 Feeling alone and isolated is a natural response for a grieving parent and as a result many bereaved dads search for support online, only to not know what it is they are needing – this is a reality of grief.
 In general, many men do not feel they have permission to tell their story or share how they are feeling out of fear of being perceived as weak within societal expectations or not being able to cope and this makes finding both formal and informal support even more difficult.